Learning journeys - for effective learning

 Think of something you are really good at.
 Something you know by heart, really good.
 Whatever it is, you probably did not just learn it overnight.
 It took both time, repeated training, and patience.
 Clear instructions, qualified feedback, and a little encouragement were probably required when it felt extra daunting.
 In other words, a learning journey was required.
 For us at Promote, it is obvious that all types of learning are seen as a process.
 Not an event or occasion.

-How do learning journeys differ from traditional education?
+How do learning journeys differ from traditional training?

-A learning journey differs from traditional education in how it is designed.
-Instead of a longer training opportunity, the learning journey is divided into blocks or “modules”.
-In these modules there is a clear structure for accumulating knowledge before a knowledge component, during and after the component itself.
+A learning journey differs from traditional training in how it is designed.
+Instead of a longer, single training opportunity, the learning journey is divided into blocks or “modules”.
+In these modules, there is a clear structure for accumulating knowledge before a knowledge component, during, and after the component itself.
 This provides better conditions for those who accumulate the knowledge to prepare, learn, and apply the knowledge in real situations.

 What is the difference between modern and traditional training?